 |Melissa Lavin||State University of New York at Oneonta, USA|

-|James Pennell||University of Indiana at Indianapolis|
+|James Pennell||University of Indiana at Indianapolis, USA|

-|Saher Selod||Simmons University|
+|Saher Selod||Simmons University, USA|

-|Johnny Williams||Trinity College|
+|Johnny Williams||Trinity College, USA|

 The editors cordially invite you to submit your work for possible publication in Humanity & Society.
 The journal strives to publish strong theoretical and/or empirical contribution to humanist questions and issues that are sociological in nature.
 Research articles should conform to the latest edition of the American Sociological Association’s Style Guide, and may have a length of 10,000 words or less.
 Sections in a manuscript should include the following elements (in this order):

 (3) Personal Reflexive Statement(s) (Personal Reflexive Statement is required)

 (8) Figures, if applicable

 (9) Appendices, if applicable.

 1. Title page.
 Please include the following: (1) Full article title, (2) Acknowledgments and credits, (3) Each author’s complete name and institutional affiliation(s), (4) Grant numbers and/or funding information, and (5) Corresponding author (name, address, phone/, e-mail).